SUBSCRIBE TO OUR FREE NEWSLETTER

 A poll on Thursday shows that a majority of respondents want to see President Obama nominate someone to fill Supreme Court vacancy

-In Washington, D.C. and key states across the country, constituents are delivering petitions that aim to hold U.S. senators accountable to both the Constitution and the American people.
+In Washington, D.C., and key states across the country, constituents are delivering petitions that aim to hold U.S. senators accountable to the Constitution and the American people.
 The campaign has also taken off on Twitter under the hashtag #DoYourJob.

-A CNN/ORC poll published Thursday shows that a majority of respondents want to see Obama nominate someone to fill the vacancy on the Supreme Court created by the death of Justice Antonin Scalia, rather than leave the seat vacant until a new president takes office next year.
+A CNN/ORC poll published Thursday shows that most respondents want to see Obama nominate someone to fill the Supreme Court vacancy created by Justice Antonin Scalia's death rather than leave the seat vacant until a new president takes office next year.
 What's more, about two-thirds say that whomever Obama nominates should get a hearing in the Senate.

 Senate Majority Leader Mitch McConnell, of Kentucky, and the Senate Judiciary Committee have declared they will not hold hearings on any nominee put forward by Obama, nor would the full body vote on Obama's choice.